Bermudian Springs knew what was at stake when its field hockey team traveled to Hanover to face the Hawkettes.

 "I thought we came out a little sluggish," Bixler said of Monday's game.
 "But, defensively, I thought we played pretty well.
 We had a lot of nice tackles and intercepted some passes.
 I thought we were better defensively today than offensively."

 The Eagles used the speed of their forwards and midfielders to maximize their opportunities.
-On Johnston's goal, she had the ball at the 25-yard line and passed it forward to herself, which led
+On Johnston's goal, she had the ball at the 25-yard line and passed it forward to herself, which led to a breakaway and eventual goal.

 In the first half, Hanover (4-7-1, 2-5-1) came out looking rather tentative, but came out of the half rejuvenated and looking much more aggressive.
 Much of the first half was spent in the Hanover side of the field with Bermudian controlling the ball and forcing a lot of penalty corners.